aikatz/protocol-buffers-example/README.md

 # protocol-buffers-example

-To compile the proto file for C++:
+To compile the .proto file for C++:
 `$ protoc -I=. --cpp_out=. csv.proto`

-To compile the protofile for Python:
+To compile the .proto file for Python:
 `$protoc -I=. --python_out=. csv.proto`

 To compile the cpp files: